Vocational and Ministry Discernment

 Discernment Program Application Packet

-The Discernment Guide must be submitted with all additional required documentation prior to consideration for the program.
-It is recommended that you submit all materials for which you are responsible at the same time.
-All applications are due December 1 and will be reviewed by the Commission on Ministry prior to Inquirer interviews, which are scheduled to take place January of the following year.
-The program takes place from January through September.
+Prospective Inquirers must submit the Discernment Guide with all additional required documentation by December 1 to be considered for the program.
+It is recommended that you submit all materials for which you are responsible at one time.
+Applications will be reviewed by the Commission on Ministry prior to Inquirer interviews, which are scheduled for January of the following year.
+The program takes place from January through September, with interviews for postulancy in October.
+As we refine our vocational discernment process, some dates may differ from previous documentation.
+Please make sure you have the most current version of process documents.
+When in doubt, check the sidebar on this page or contact Jimmy Hartley.